 Three of the other examples imply generation.
 One of these even refers to Jesus as both first born and monogenes.

 God’s only true family

-There therefore seems to be sufficient support for the translation “only-begotten.”
+There, therefore, seems to be sufficient support for the translation “only-begotten.”
 “Begotten,” in human language, means that God gave birth to Him.
 “Only begotten” implies that He is the only One born of God.
 He was not literally born, but “begotten” implies that Jesus came forth from the being of the Father; born out of the Father.

 Some think of Christ as God’s first creation.
 But, as argued by the Nicene Creed, since He was “begotten,” He was not created.
-To the contrary, God created “all things” through Him (Col. 1:16-17).
+On the contrary, God created “all things” through Him (Col. 1:16-17).
 See God created all things through His Son.

 Jesus had a beginning.

 “Begotten” also implies that Jesus had a beginning.
 The Nicene Creed condemns “those who say: ‘There was a time when he was not’.”
-The 381 decree elaborates and say that Jesus was “begotten of the Father before all worlds (æons).“
+The 381 decree elaborates and says that Jesus was “begotten of the Father before all worlds (æons).“

 If we accept that there never was a time when Jesus was not, then Jesus still could have had a beginning, for time itself had a beginning.
 It is possible that Jesus was born of God when time started, or rather, time started when Jesus was born of God.
 God, in contrast, had no beginning: God does not exist in time, rather time exists somewhere in God.